Vyshnavi1215/Collections-in-java/README.md

 Point 3-- Underlying Data structure.

-In array if we need to search anything we need to write the code manually to search it or if we need to sort the data then we need to write the program for searching as well.(no readymade method support)
+In array if we need to search anything we need to write the code manually to search it or if we need to sort the data then we need to write the program for sorting as well.(no readymade method support)

 but this is not the case in collections.